POLIMI-FER-codebenders/CodeDefenders/README.md

 - API to manage users and games
 - API to let bots play CodeDefenders and get data to be trained

+A formal specification of the APIs is available in [this document](/docs/openapi.json).

 This CodeDefenders version has been developed by a team of POLIMI and FER students for the Distributed Software Development course and the SCORE competition.
 Together with this version we developed a [Tournament Application](https://github.com/POLIMI-FER-codebenders/tournament_app) for CodeDefenders.

 If you are looking for the original CodeDefenders game you can find it in [this repository](https://github.com/CodeDefenders/CodeDefenders) or play it at [code-defenders.org](<http://code-defenders.org>).